nicky-nym/nicky-nym.github.io/pages/cities.md

 ## <a name="faq"></a><span class="chapter">FAQ: Frequently Asked Questions</span>

-### <a name="could-we-build"></a>Could we build a kinematic city?
+### <a name="could-we-build"></a>Could we build an Impossible City?

-**Yes.** The kinematic city plans are designed with existing technology in mind, and with an eye toward simple, affordable technologies.
+**Yes.** The Impossible City plans are designed with existing technology in mind, and with an eye toward simple, affordable technologies.
 It's about bicycles and water pipes, not about floating ocean domes and orbital towers.

-### <a name="could-we-transform"></a>Could we turn London or Paris into kinematic cities?
+### <a name="could-we-transform"></a>Could we turn London or Paris into an Impossible City?

 **No.** Existing cities have a lot of physical infrastructure that's expensive to change.
-People can make incremental changes, like adding new roads or bridges, but it's not practical to change the fundamental layout of an existing city.
+People can make incremental changes, like adding new roads or bridges, but it's not practical to change the fundamental layout and transportation network of an existing city.

-### <a name="could-ideas-trickle-down"></a>Could kinematic ideas trickle down to existing cities?
+### <a name="could-ideas-trickle-down"></a>Could Impossible City ideas trickle down to existing cities?

-**Yes.** Over time people in existing cities like New York and San Francisco could adopt some of the ideas in the kinematic city designs, and make their cities incrementally more kinematic, even if they can't change the fundamental layouts.
+**Yes.** Over time people in existing cities like New York and San Francisco could adopt some of the ideas in the Impossible City designs, and make their cities incrementally more kinematic, even if they can't change the fundamental layouts.
+One "simple" change would be re-stripe some of the lanes on some of the roads so as to split an existing automobile lane (at, say, 12 feet wide), into two side-by-side bicycle-sized vehicle lanes (at, say 6 feet wide each).

-### <a name="do-ideas-impact-democracy"></a>Do kinematic ideas impact democracy and governance?
+### <a name="do-ideas-impact-democracy"></a>Do Impossible City ideas impact democracy and governance?

-**No.** The kinematic city designs are politically neutral.
-The designs are just about transportation systems and about the physical, spatial layout of the buildings in the city.
+**No.** The Impossible City designs are politically neutral.
+The designs are only about transportation systems and about the physical, spatial layout of the buildings in the city.

-A kinematic city could have a traditional city government structure, or it could experiment with less conventional structures.
+An Impossible City could have a traditional city government structure, or it could experiment with less conventional structures.
 That's a big topic, and one for another author.
-Suffice it to say, the questions of governance are largely orthogonal to the ideas presented here about the physical layout of a city, the transportation choices, etc. An authoritarian government could build a kinematic city, or a utopian libertarian collective could build a kinematic city, and they would both be kinematic cities.
+Suffice it to say, the questions of governance are largely orthogonal to the ideas presented here about the physical layout of a city, the transportation choices, etc. An authoritarian government could build an Impossible City, or a utopian libertarian collective could build an Impossible City, and they would both be Impossible Cities.